Dondecoder/CIU/Big_O/Algorithmic Complexities/readme.txt

         to find out about the log 10 of a 1000 = you're pretty much asking what is the 10^x = 1000.
 Which in turn will be 3.
 Log comes into play when we ware looking into               algorithims.
 Log n are like teams in th playoffs.
 You have 16 teams and they play eachother to make it to the next round.
 So from 16 -->8 --->4 ----> 2 ---> 1 that's how that would be calculated.

+ Big O Notation
+        is a way to cormalize fuzzy counting.
+It allows uss to talk fomally about how the runtime of an algorithm grows as the inputs grow.
+When we say that an algorithm is             O(f(n) if the number of simple operations the computer has to do is eventually less than a constant times f(n), as n increases. the operations will increase relative to the size of n.

+        O(n^2) would typically run when you have a nested loop.
+The run time will be slower because it is a loop inside a loop

+        O(1) is usually the fastest if you only need the same amount of operations no matter how the value incrceases

+        O(log n) is good too but not the fastest

+        O(n) the operations grows relative to the value of n.
+Ex: as N grows to 50 sod do the operations

+        The numeric